Interview with Ronald Davis

 AS: When you, when you were in Lincolnshire, at Scampton and Newark, what was the, what sort of living conditions did you have?
 Where were you billeted?

-AS: And were there separate facilities for the officers and other ranks?
+AS: And were there separate facilities for the for the officers and other ranks?

 RD: Oh yes.
 Oh yes, oh yes.
 Officers lived in a separate part of camp, I mean, and aircrew, they were non-commissioned in most of the, in the old days, most of the aircrew were non-commissioned, but they had separate quarters, and then officers had further separate quarters.
-At the time there were very few women, but they obviously had their quarters well away from where we were.
-Most of the women were mainly employed in the cookhouse or in control, you know, from the control tower, you know, radio, control, and things of that sort.
-But later on, when we got the Lancasters there were some women engineers, airframe engineers and engine, engine, flight engine engineers, and they also would be in separate, of course no men and women near each other.
-There were no problems as far as I can remember at that time [pause].
-Girls, the women in the, women, WEFs [?] they were called, women in the Air Force, were not terribly interested in the men because it was much more exciting to be with the officers [emphasis], the flying crews, but it never affected us in that way, we just [pause] found our girls outside, it wasn’t difficult.
+At the time there were very few women, but they obviously had their quarters well, well away from where we were.
+Most of the women were either employed in the cookhouse or in control, you know, from the control tower, you know, radio, control, and things of that sort.
+But later on, when when when we got the Lancasters there were some women engineers, airframe engineers and engine, engine, flight engine engineers, and they also would be in separate, of course we were nowhere near each other.
+There were no problems as far as I remember at that time [pause].
+Girls, the women in the, women, WAAFs, Women’s Auxiliary Air Force, were not terribly interested in airmen because it was much more exciting to be with the officers or the flying crews, but it never affected us in that way, we just [pause] found our girls outside, it wasn’t difficult.

-AS: And after the war, I mean the fact that the Bombers didn’t have their own medal or memorial, was that an issue?
+AS: And after the war, I mean the fact that the Bombers didn’t have their own medal or memorial I mean was that an issue?

 AS: Dresden.